Plotting Spherical Functions edit page

 Smooth Plot

-The default plot command generates a colored plot without contours
+The default pcolor command generates a colored plot without contours.
+Then more general command which yields the same result is simply plot

 plot(sF1)